-ON THIS PAGE: You will find out more about what factors increase the chance of a pituitary gland tumor.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+ON THIS PAGE: You will find out more about the factors that increase the chance of developing a pituitary gland tumor.
+Use the menu to see other pages.

 Multiple endocrine neoplasia type 1 (MEN1).
 Families with MEN1 have an increased risk of pituitary gland tumors.

 Carney complex.
-This is another genetic condition that can increase the risk of a pituitary gland tumor.
+Like MEN1, the Carney complex is a rare genetic condition that can increase the risk of a pituitary gland tumor.

 Familial acromegaly.
 Acromegaly is a condition in adults that is caused by too much growth hormone.
-Familial acromegaly can occur as part of MEN (see above) or alone within a family.
+This disorder is due to a mutation in the AIP gene.
+Familial acromegaly can occur as part of MEN1, described above, or alone within a family.

 The next section in this guide is Symptoms and Signs.
 It explains what changes or medical problems a pituitary gland tumor can cause.
 Use the menu to choose a different section to read in this guide.